 The rapid increase in urbanization and population growth has escalated waste production, posing significant challenges for effective waste management and recycling processes (Sesay & Fang, 2025).
-Traditional manual sorting methods are labor-intensive and error-prone, which has driven research toward automated solutions (Olawade et al., 2024).
-Recent advances in deep learning have revolutionized object detection, offering robust tools for real-time classification tasks (Trigka & Dritsas, 2025).
-Among these, the YOLO (You Only Look Once) family of algorithms stands out due to its speed and accuracy, making it ideal for real-time applications such as autonomous vehicles, medical diagnostics, and surveillance systems.
+Traditional manual sorting methods are la Crintensive and error-prone, which has driven research toward automated solutions (Olawade et al., 2024).
+Recent advances in deep learning have of collection of the classification tasks (Trigka & Dirtisas, 2025) if nong these, the YOLO (You Only Look Once) family of algorithms stands out due to its speed and accuracy, making 13 deal for real-time applications such as autonomous versels, medical diagnostics, and surveillance systems.
 Its ability to balance speed and precision has established YOLO as a leading algorithm in both research and practical implementations (Ali & Zhang, 2024).

 YOLOv11 introducing optimized architectures that enhance feature extraction, enabling detailed image analysis for applications such as real-time object detection, instance segmentation, and pose estimation (Khanam et al., 2025).
-The YOLOv11 object detection method improves its performance through the optimization of a loss function that includes three main components: distributed focus loss, bounding box regression loss, and class probability loss.
+The YOLOv11 object detection method improves its performing the optimization of a loss function that includes three main components: distributed focus loss, bounding box regression loss, and class probability loss.
 The optimization is performed by integrating these three components and applying optimization algorithms to improve the accuracy and efficiency of the model in object detection tasks (He et al., 2024).

 In this work, we present an automated waste classification framework that leverages YOLOv11 to accurately identify and categorize various waste items from images.
-A custom dataset was compiled and preprocessed, and the model was trained following established guidelines for custom data adaptation.
-Experimental results confirm that the proposed method not only improves detection accuracy but also offers a viable solution for integrating automated waste classification into existing recycling systems.
+A custom dataset was compiled and preprocessed, and the model was trained following established guidelines for custom data adaptation .

+Experimental results confirm that the proposed method not only improves detection accuracy but also offers a viable solution for integrating automated was a classification into existing recycling systems.